Hyperbolic Spin Liquids

 The Chern number $C$ determines the properties of anyonic excitations as well as the existence and character of topologically protected boundary modes~\cite{Kitaev:2006}.
-While in Euclidean translation-invariant systems, $C$ can be easily computed in momentum space, we rely here on a real-space formulation~\cite{Kitaev:2006,SM} and compute it on finite PBC clusters (\cref{main:fig:Chern-phase-diagram}).
-Comparing the result to \cref{main:fig:phase-diagram_K=0.1:triangle}, the $\chi$ phase around the isotropic point has odd Chern number $C\:{=}\:{-}1$, establishing it as a chiral spin liquid with non-Abelian anyons~\cite{Kitaev:2006}, while $C$ vanishes in the $\mathbb{Z}_2$ spin liquid ($\mathsf{G}$) phase.
+While in Euclidean translation-invariant systems, $C$ can be easily computed in momentum space, we rely here on a real-space formulation~\cite{Kitaev:2006} and compute it on finite PBC clusters~\cite{SM}. \Cref{main:fig:phase-diagram_K=0.1} shows that the gapped $\chi$ phase around the isotropic point has odd Chern number $C\:{=}\:{-}1$, establishing it as a chiral spin liquid with non-Abelian anyons~\cite{Kitaev:2006}, while $C$ vanishes in the gapped $\mathbb{Z}_2$ spin liquid ($\mathsf{G}$) phase.

-Finally, the nonzero Chern number suggests gapless chiral edge modes, which we investigate in an OBC disk-shaped flake at the isotropic point.
-For a sufficiently large flake, an approximate continuous rotation symmetry emerges on the edge, allowing us to introduce an approximate angular momentum quantum number $\ell$~\cite{SM}.
-In \cref{main:fig:edge-dispersion}, we show the corresponding angular dispersion together with a measure $p_\mathrm{edge}$ of edge localization defined as the integrated probability density within the outer $10\%$ of the hyperbolic radius of the flake~\cite{SM}.
+Finally, the nonzero Chern number suggests gapless chiral edge modes, which we investigate in a disk-shaped OBC flake at the isotropic point.
+For a sufficiently large flake, an approximate continuous rotation symmetry emerges on the edge, allowing us to introduce an approximate angular momentum quantum number $\ell$, as discussed in \cref{App:chiral-edge-states}.
+In \cref{main:fig:edge-dispersion}, we show the corresponding angular dispersion together with a measure $p_\mathrm{edge}$ of edge localization defined as the integrated probability density within the outer $10\%$ of the hyperbolic radius of the flake.
 Bulk modes (blue) generally do not have sharp angular momentum, but a branch of states sharply peaked at a single $\ell$ and strongly localized on the edge (red) crosses the bulk gap; we identify it with the single dispersive band of chiral edge states expected for the $C\:{=}\:{-}1$ topology.
 In contrast to Euclidean lattices, there is an extensive number of such edge states due to the finite boundary-to-bulk ratio in hyperbolic geometry.

 For edge modes described by a chiral Majorana conformal field theory with chiral central charge $c_-\:{=}\:1/2$, we expect a linear low-energy angular dispersion $E\:{\propto}\:\ell$ with half-integer quantization $\ell\;{\in}\;\mathbb{Z}+\frac{1}{2}$~\cite{Read:2000,stone2004}.
 The inset in \cref{main:fig:edge-dispersion} (red dots) confirms this expectation, notably the absence of a zero-energy mode with $\ell\:{=}\:0\;{\notin}\;\mathbb{Z}+\frac{1}{2}$.
 Inserting a vortex through the center of the disk binds a Majorana zero mode there, shifts $\ell$ by $1/2$ such that $\ell\;{\in}\;\mathbb{Z}$~\cite{Read:2000,stone2004}, and induces a second zero-energy mode on the boundary (red crosses in the inset).